-III.
-UNIFIED APPROACH FOR SIMPLEX DESIGN
+3. UNIFIED APPROACH FOR SIMPLEX DESIGN

-The two approaches for Simplex design previously discussed each have their own limitations.

-The LMI approach works with purely linear physical dynamics.
+The two existing approaches for Simplex design previously discussed each have their own limitations.
+The LMI approach works when the system model is linear.
 If there are actuator limits, and the input to the actuators u (from $\dot{x} = Ax + Bu$ ) can saturate, the output of the optimization will be a set of states where the command used by the safety controller is within the saturation limits.
-This is done by adding a constraint based on the state-feedback gain as part of the optimization (the input is u = Kx, which is bounded by the linear constraints $Kx \leq MAX{INPUT}$ and $Kx \geq MAX{INPUT}$ ).
+This is done by adding a constraint based on the state-feedback gain as part of the optimization (the input is u = Kx, which is bounded by the linear constraints $Kx \leq MAX{INPUT}$ and $Kx \geq MIN{INPUT}$ ).

 The set of states output by the LMI approach is safe, but may be pessimistic, since a saturated safety controller may still be able to recover the system.
-Furthermore, the resultant switching condition is based on a Lyapunov function which, due to convexity and quadratic restrictions required in the optimization algorithms, is always an ellipsoid.
+Furthermore, the resultant switching condition is based on a Lyapunov function which-due to convexity and quadratic restrictions required in the optimization algorithms-has level sets that are ellipsoidal.
 This is a sufficient but not necessary condition for stability and therefore the switching set is almost certainly conservative.
-We demonstrate this pessimism in our evaluation in Section V.
+We demonstrate this pessimism in our evaluation in Section 5.

 The reachability-based Simplex approach is not restricted to linear systems, and can have its conservatism decreased by increasing the accuracy of the reachability computation.
-One downside of this approach is that over-approximation error occurs from the need to abstract the complex controller hybrid automaton by a hybrid automaton which takes into account any possible complex controller command.
+One downside of this approach is that over-approximation error occurs from the need to abstract the complex/smart controller hybrid automaton by a hybrid automaton which takes into account any possible complex/smart controller command.
 A second issue is the difficulty of succinctly and accurately encoding the result of the computation, which in general may be a large non-convex set in many dimensions.
-Lastly, hybrid systems reachability over-approximation methods introduce error, especially when the initial set of states is large and the reachability time bound is large.
-The back-reachability formulation of Theorem 1 includes a time-unbounded reachability computation from the set of inadmissible states, which can be large.
+Lastly, hybrid systems reachability methods introduce over-approximation error, which can be large when the initial set of states is large and the reachability time bound is large.
+The back-reachability formulation of Theorem 3 includes a time-unbounded reachability computation from the set of inadmissible states, which can require significant computation time.